dromanovski/Ask-Nizami/README.md

 # Ask-Nizami
-This is a final project for Standfords' Code in Place course It's a an extended version of the Magic Eight Ball that makes predictions of your future using Persian poetry.
+This is a final project for Standford's Code in Place course It's a an extended version of the Magic Eight Ball that makes predictions of your future using Persian poetry.
 The answers are random and based on “The Treasury of Mysteries”: